digitalbazaar/bedrock-issuer/README.md

 This is a [bedrock][]-based library that provides a simple JavaScript and HTTP API for issuing and claiming JSON-LD credentials and storing them in a database.
-It is not a comprehensive credential issuer application, rather it could be integrated into such an application to provide some portion of its required features.
+It is not a comprehensive credential issuer application, rather it can be integrated into such an application to provide some portion of its required features.

 ## Requirements